Public pension in Germany: Everything you need to know about it

 Do you live in Germany and work as an employee?
 Then you are also compulsorily insured in the German public pension plan as virtually all employed people in Germany have to pay into the public pension system, known as the 'Gesetzliche Rentenversicherung', or GRV for short.

 The public pension's standard retirement pension age is currently 65 and nine months, and it will gradually increase to 67 by 2029.
-So when you are born after 1964, you have to work until you are 67 to get a public pension without deductions
+So, when you are born after 1964, you must work until you are 67 to get a public pension without deductions.

-The German public pension is a so-called pay-as-you-go system which means that current employees pay for current retirees.
-Therefore the pension will deteriorate as the number of pensioners will grow rapidly compared to the number of working contributors.
+The German public pension is a so-called pay-as-you-go system, which means that current employees pay for current retirees.
+Therefore, the pension will deteriorate as the number of pensioners grows rapidly compared to the number of working contributors.
 It is complex to predict how much you will actually get in retirement.

 How much will my public pension be in Germany?

 Your pension is determined foremost by the number of pension points (known as 'Rentenpunkte' in German, or official: 'Entgeltpunkte')you have collected.
 For every year of average income contribution, you earn one point.
-For the maximum contribution (at a salary of currently 7.050 € per month in West Germany) you earn about 2 points, or to be precise 2,17 points.
+For the maximum contribution (at a salary of currently 8.050 € per month in West Germany), you earn precisely 1,92 points.

-To calculate your German state pension you need to multiply these pension points with the current pension value or 'aktueller Rentenwert', currently 36,02 € (in West Germany).
-So when you pay about 30 years the maximum contribution and collect 60 points, you will earn a maximum pension of 2.161,20 € in the west per month.
+To calculate your German state pension, you must multiply these pension points with the current pension value or 'aktueller Rentenwert', which is currently 39,32 € (in East and West Germany in 2024).
+So when you pay about 30 years the maximum contribution and collect 58 points, you will earn a maximum pension of 2.264,83 € in the west per month.
 Your personal tax rate is then deducted from this pension.

-Then there is the so-called entry factor or "Zugangsfaktor".
+Then there is the so-called entry factor or “Zugangsfaktor.”
 In essence, this number is 1.
-But if you retire early it will be adjusted down (0,3 % per month), and if you retire later it will be adjusted up by 0,5 % for each month that you do not receive a pension after reaching the standard retirement age.
+But if you retire early, it will be adjusted down (0,3 % per month), and if you retire later, it will be adjusted by 0,5 %.
+Each month, you do not receive a pension after reaching the standard retirement age.

 Will my public pension in Germany keep up with inflation and general wealth trends?

-If you ask whether your public pension will grow with the general inflation, the answer is: Yes!
-As the public pension in Germany is paid by those working at that time, the contributions into the system and the potential payout automatically increase with the average wages.
+If you ask whether your public pension will grow with the general inflation, the answer is Yes!
+As the public pension in Germany is paid by those working at that time, the contributions to the system and the potential payout automatically increased with the average wages.
 Since average wages grow faster than inflation, pensions should be able to keep up with inflation.
-In 2022, for example, the pension adjustment will be a solid 6,12 %, which should even compensate for the current high inflation.
+In 2024, for example, the pension adjustment will be a solid 4,57 %, which should even compensate for the current high inflation.

 public-pension-germany-contributors-by-pensioner